crosswalk-project/crosswalk-website/public/documentation/tutorials/security-api.md

 See details here: https://software.intel.com/en-us/app-security-api/api.

 ## Build Crosswalk app with App Security API extension
 You can start building your applications with the Intel App Security API plugin immediately.
-Find the extension file and the API JS file here: https://github.com/01org/AppSecurityApi/tree/master/windows_crosswalk.
+Find the extension file and the API JS file here: https://github.com/AppSecurityApi/com-intel-security-crosswalk-extension

+Version 2.0.0 has now been released and includes an [npm module for crosswalk](https://www.npmjs.com/package/com-intel-security-crosswalk-extension):

+    $ sudo npm install -g com-intel-security-crosswalk-extension